Intruder2614/asitop-csv-logger/README.md

 Huge thanks to [@tlkh](https://github.com/tlkh) for creating the original `asitop`.
 This fork simply adds CSV logging capabilities to their excellent work.

+## See Also
+dehydratedpotato/socpowerbud – Written in Objective-C(sudoless)
+op06072/NeoAsitop – Written in Swift(sudoless)
+graelo/pumas – Written in Rust(requires sudo)
+context-labs/mactop – Written in Go,(requires sudo)

 ## Disclaimers

 Just like the original: "I did this randomly don't blame me if it fried your new MacBook or something."

 But seriously, this tool only *reads* performance metrics - it doesn't change any system settings.
 The biggest risk is filling up your disk with CSV files if you forget to stop it.

+I created this because I wanted to log it off on a csv rather than json.
+JSON bores me though

 ---